SalmanHakim/MEng_Project/DayBook.md

 >cusparseXcoosortByRow()

 will make that happen.
 I have to check whether all the functions stated requires the parameters to be in host or device memory.

+## 28/09/2021
+I finished the code from the sorting and conversion part, to the solving part.
+The code seems fine as there are no errors present in it.
+Upon compiling, a warning message appear that stated the function cusparseDgthr() is deprecated.
+I have to use cusparseGather() instead.
+Unfortunately, it is not as straightforward as it may seems.
+The plan for next time is to solve this issue and compile the code to see if it works as it should.